Jaredk3nt/roldnd/World/races.md

 ###### Backstory

 Neemians are a younger race from the furthest planet from the Voe'er's home world.
 Kept at an arms distance in the **R.O.L** the neemians have tendencies towards violence and conquering.
 In Neem culture victory is viewed as the ultimate prize at the cost of all other things.
 This has caused rather strange events in the past of their race as many will leave a side that is seen to be losing a battle.
 After the Neemian gained FTL travel they started a war over a nearby moon against the Rieandi that was broken up swiftly by the Voe'er, who now keep a watchful eye over their world.
+Due to the large powers of the Voe'er and the **R.O.L** combined military they have since retreated from conquest, fearing a swift defeat from such a large and advanced army.
+Many Neem outraged at this show of weakness and "defeat" against the Rieandi, although no end was actually found, have left their home planet for personal conquests of their own.
+Often becoming pirates or mercenaries in the outlying areas.

 They were extremely open to the introduction of cybernetics by the Humans, and have adopted them into their daily lives.